zanonnicola/react-device-battery/README.md

 ## :bulb: Usage

-Let's assume you want to check if you have enough battery before doing somenthing or you want to render based on how much battery I got left:
+Let's assume you want to check if you have enough battery before doing somenthing or you want to render based on how much battery you got left:

 ```javascript
 const App = () => (